MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-copy-activity.md

         - Under **Advanced**, you can specify the following fields:
             - **Timestamp**: Specify to query an older snapshot by timestamp.
             - **Version**: Specify to query an older snapshot by version.
-            - **Additional columns**: Add additional data columns to store source files relative path or static value.
+            - **Additional columns**: Add additional data columns to store source files' relative path or static value.
 Expression is supported for the latter.
     - If select **Files**:
         - **File path type**: You can choose **File path**, **Wildcard file path** or **List of files** as your file path type.
 See the configuration of each setting below：